-Podcast nerds rejoiced last week when the second season of Serial, widely regarded as the most popular podcast ever made, was launched.
-And as the medium matures and continues to grow in popularity, brands are starting to get more involved, either through advertising on the good ones or, in the case of Xero, making their own.
-PLUS: some of the best podcasts of the year for your summer listening pleasure.
+Podcast nerds rejoiced last week when the second season of Serial, the most popular podcast ever made, was launched.
+And as the medium matures and grows in popularity, brands are starting to get more involved, either through advertising on the good ones or, in some cases, making their own.

 The local industry is currently a little obsessed with conflating different foods together to create a delectable (and some very questionable) hybrids.
 We’ve had Whittaker’s chocolate milk, Cadbury’s Vegemite atrocity and St Pierre’s sushiwi.
 Internationally, brands are also dabbling in the art of fusion, but now DC Shoes has taken it beyond cuisine to create a new hybrid sport by combining surfing and motocross.
 In a new video commissioned by the brand, motocross daredevil Robbie Maddison is shown riding a customised motorcycle across the surface of the Pacific Ocean, before dropping in on a wave (undoubtedly annoying the surfers waiting in the lineup).